Marjie Lawrence: Greene as a DIY expert

-Desperate to fill the schedules, Associated-Rediffusion took up Marjie's proposal for Harry Greene to film a DIY show based on him doing up their flat on Oppidans Road, off Primrose Hill, North London.
+Desperate to fill the schedules, Associated-Rediffusion took up Lawrence's proposal for Harry Greene to film a DIY show based on him doing up their flat on Oppidans Road, off Primrose Hill, North London.
 First shown on 4 January 1957, Handy Round the Home emphasised practical demonstrations that viewers could copy at home, with his catchphrase, "Safety first; DIY second" making him a household name.
 This led to Greene writing over 23 books and creating 2,000 hours of DIY programmes over the rest of his career, until his death in 2013.

 Greene and Lawrence also set up a building company, which specialised in providing houses and building services to actors and television personalities.

 Film and TV career

 By 1972, Lawrence had given birth to the couple's three children, and was returning to work across theatre, film and television.
 Through her working relationship with Peter Sellers and Eric Sykes, she had the same agent and worked regularly from then until her death in 2010.
 Her works included: